Special procedural guarantees

 If a person is not able to understand the meaning of the international protection procedure due to a temporary or permanent mental disorder or illness or for other reasons, they must be assigned a legal guardian.[5]
 As mentioned above (see Screening of vulnerability), legal guardians are reluctant to represent adults who are unable to participate in the procedure independently, due to the position of the Migration directorate that a legal guardian can be paid only if they represent an unaccompanied minor.
 In addition, legal guardians are only trained to represent unaccompanied minors and not adults.[6]

 Apart from these rules, no special measures exist in law for the support of persons with vulnerabilities in terms of their participation in asylum procedures.
 Moreover, these provisions are rarely used in practice.
 Whether an individual’s vulnerabilities are taken into account during the interview depends on the person conducting the interview.
-Female asylum seekers often face difficulties when requesting female interpreters during their interviews.
+Female asylum applicants often face difficulties when requesting female interpreters during their interviews.
 Interviews with children are not adjusted to children’s needs, and often not conducted in a child-friendly manner.
-The psychological state of children is not taken into consideration during the interview and during the procedure.[6]
+The psychological state of children is not taken into consideration during the interview and during the procedure.[7]

 In addition, the IPA no longer allows applicants to be accompanied by a person of their own choosing for support during the personal interview.